Get to know Michael Garland…

-Best Selling author and illustrator Michael Garland’s greatest success has been for writing and illustrating children’s picture books.
+Michael Garland’s greatest success has been writing and illustrating children’s picture books.
 Garland’s Miss Smith’s Incredible Storybook won the California and Delaware State Reading Awards.
-He is author and illustrator of thirty children’s picture books and illustrator for more than forty books by other authors.
+He has authored and illustrated thirty children’s picture books and illustrated more than forty books for other authors.

-When Michael Garland is not illustrating, he paints traditional oil paintings for sale in galleries.
+When Michael isn’t illustrating, he paints traditional oil paintings for sale in galleries.
 His paintings have been featured in two issues of American Artist Magazine.
-His art hangs in many private and corporate collections.
-Garland has also earned a reputation as renowned portrait painter.
-He is available for commissions for portraits and landscapes.

-I was a young alter boy, holding a huge candle, leading a Stations of the Cross procession on Good Friday.
+I was a young altar boy, holding a huge candle, leading a Stations of the Cross procession on Good Friday.
 Musical prompts from the church organist were my signal to proceed to the next station.
-At one point, near the entrance to the church, the procession was supposed to stay in the same place twice, but I forgot.
-When the music started again, I turned and marched solemnly, by myself, toward the next station.
-It wasn’t until I turned the corner and looked over my shoulder that I noticed the scowling priest and the other alter boy frozen in place.
+The procession was supposed to stay in the same place twice, but I forgot about that.
+When the music started again, I marched solemnly, by myself, toward the next station.
+It wasn’t until I turned the corner and looked over my shoulder that I noticed the scowling priest and the other altar boy frozen in place.
 I sheepishly scuttled back to my place, to the great amusement of the smiling congregation.